Look for the Helpers: Child Life Specialists as Champions for Children After Disasters

 Facility Dog Program Coordinator

-Kizzy Marco was raised in Chicago and is a two-time graduate of the University of Iowa.
-She began her child life career at Cook Children's Medical Center where she worked for 6 years.
-Outside of child life, Kizzy has extensive experience in children's theatre, coaching youth sports, and facilitating grief support for kids.
-Her other interests include professional mentorship, public speaking, and social justice.
-Currently, Kizzy proudly serves as Facility Dog Program Coordinator at Children's Hospital Colorado, alongside her very best friend, Ralph Lauren the dog.
+Kizzy Marco is a two-time graduate of the University of Iowa and has been working as a Certified Child Life Specialist since 2012.
+She began her career at Cook Children's Medical Center where she worked for 6 years.
+Currently, Kizzy serves as a Program Coordinator at Children's Hospital Colorado, alongside her very best friend, Ralph Lauren the dog.
+Kizzy is considered a national expert in the field of facility dog work.
+Kizzy's other professional interests include writing, diversity and equality, public speaking, and combating impostor syndrome.

 Whitney L. Brosey